dsolstad/VLAN-Tools/README.md

 In order for vlancon.py to work, you need to have a connection to a trunk port of a switch.
 I recommend getting an Ethernet to USB dongle to have a seperate interface just for this.

-If you encounter a VLAN with the name e.g. 101,2 you need to to strip the comma part and use the subnet for the "parent" VLAN.
+If you encounter a VLAN with the name e.g. 101,2 you need to strip the comma part and use the subnet for the "parent" VLAN.
 Then manually add a static route to the target VLAN via a gateway.
 See the following example below.
 Assuming 192.168.1.1 is a gateway.

 ```
 101    192.168.1.0/24